newhouseb/alldigitalradio/README.md

-# alldigitalradio - A toolbox for creating entirely digital radios using nmigen.
+# A toolbox for creating entirely digital radios using nmigen.

 This is a collection of functional components used to build digital radios that use direct RF sampling at one bit of precision using SERDES transceivers on FPGAs.
 It was initially broken out of the [onebitbt](https://github.com/newhouseb/onebitbt) repository so that components could be reused in other kinds of radios (i.e. low-speed WiFi). it is far from perfect and is expected to evolve fairly quickly.
 If you want to use it, I'd suggest forking it so that you aren't caught off guard when an interface changes.